KatherineMichel/digital-commonplace/README.md

 * Manager README

 Adrienne...
 "Read what some of my direct reports had to say."

+https://jacobian.org/2020/mar/13/layoffs-are-coming/ | Layoffs are Coming | Jacob Kaplan-Moss
+https://stevecheney.com/on-how-to-be-discovered/ | On How to be Discovered | steve cheney – technology, business & strategy

 https://jvns.ca/blog/brag-documents/ | Get your work recognized: write a brag document - Julia Evans https://twitter.com/bitfield/status/1142434820196306946 | John Arundel on Twitter: "The "stuff you did" list is also super useful when annual review comes around, because for some reason in that situation I can never think of one damned thing.… https://t.co/daVNT6UJpi"